564dyu2/Java-Runtime-Compiler/README.md

 Java-Runtime-Compiler
 =====================

+Not that version compiler-2.2.0 is the last official release with the apache license.

 This takes a String, compiles it and loads it returning you a class from what you built.
 By default it uses the current ClassLoader.
 It supports nested classes, but otherwise builds one class at a time.